 What should I wear and do I need special shoes?

 Wear comfortable shoes, preferably with leather soles, for ease in turning.
-Dress comfortably and casually for classes and the Every Friday Dances.
+Dress comfortably and casually for classes and the Second Friday Dance Social and Fourth Friday Dance.
 We will publicize dressier and/or themed events in advance.
 We have dance shoes available for sale at our studio store, which are well worth the investment.
-We have other dance accessories for sale in out studio store, Ballroom Bling!
+We have other dance accessories for sale in our studio store, Ballroom Bling!
 Ask for assistance at the front desk.

 How long will it take me to learn to dance?